minseok127/HAP/README.md

 ```
 This query performs three operations.
 First, it identifies the distinct values of the attribute being encoded and generates a materialized view that assigns IDs to those values.
 Second, it calculates the cardinality of the encoded values and calls the built-in function hap_build_hidden_attribute_desc() to update the catalog.
 Finally, it calls the built-in function hap_encode_to_hidden_attribute() to add the encoded values into the hidden attribute.

 The built-in function hap_build_hidden_attribute_desc() updates the pg_hap_hidden_attribute_desc, pg_hap_encoded_attribute, and pg_hap catalogs.
-This function set the hapencoded flag in the pg_hap entry to indicate that the table is a target for encoding.
+The pg_hap catalog was explained earlier.
+Here, the hapencoded field in pg_hap is set to indicate that this table is an encoded dimension table.

 ```
 /* include/catalog/pg_hap_hidden_attribute_desc.h */